-- Six natural gas samples were collected from five producing oil and gas wells and one water "relief" well in DeSoto Parish in northwestern Louisiana to aid the Louisiana Department of Natural Resources in determining the origin of the stray gas in the Hanson 31-5054z water well. - The Hanson 31-5054z well produces potable water from the Eocene Wilcox Formation. - The five produced gas samples are from wells completed in the Cretaceous Fredericksburg, Paluxy, Rodessa, and Hosston Formations, and in the Jurassic Cotton Valley Formation.
-The five produced gas samples contain thermally post mature to overmature thermogenic hydrocarbons generated in deeper petroleum source rocks (Haynesville, Bossier, Cotton Valley, and/or Smackover Formations).
+- Ten natural gas samples were collected from nine producing oil and gas wells and one water "relief" well in DeSoto Parish in northwestern Louisiana to aid the Louisiana Department of Natural Resources in determining the origin of the stray gas in the Hanson 31-5054z water well. - The Hanson 31-5054z well produces potable water from the Eocene Wilcox Formation. - The nine produced gas samples are from wells completed in the Cretaceous Fredericksburg, Paluxy, Rodessa, and Hosston Formations, the Jurassic Cotton Valley Formation and the Upper Jurassic Haynesville Formation.
+The nine produced gas samples contain thermally post mature to overmature thermogenic hydrocarbons generated in deeper petroleum source rocks (Haynesville, Bossier, Cotton Valley, and/or Smackover Formations).
 Most of the hydrocarbon gases formed through cracking of residual oil in the deep source rocks.
 The produced gases also contain a minor component of hydrocarbons cracked from post mature refractory organic matter.
-Gas migration and accumulation in the different Cretaceous reservoirs was iterative resulting in a complex stratigraphic distribution of post mature to overmature hydrocarbons produced from thermally immature to early/peak mature subsurface intervals on the flanks of the Sabine uplift. - Four of the five produced gas samples appear to contain varying mixtures of microbial methane.
-Measurement of carbon isotopes of co-produced carbon dioxide could confirm this interpretation. - Three of the gas samples Sampson Est. 33 #1, L. A. Smith #2, and Mary Belle Smith 28 #2 Alt are readily discriminated from one another on various gas isotope cross plots. - Two of the gas samples (J. B. Barr 28 #2 and Wanamaker #1) are nearly identical in terms of carbon isotope compositions. - The produced gas from the Wanamaker #1 well contains 2.75% hydrogen.
+Gas migration and accumulation in the different reservoirs was iterative resulting in a complex stratigraphic distribution of post mature to overmature hydrocarbons produced from thermally immature to early/peak mature subsurface intervals on the flanks of the Sabine uplift. - Six of the nine produced gas samples appear to contain varying mixtures of microbial methane.
+Measurement of carbon isotopes of co-produced carbon dioxide and dissolved inorganic carbon in groundwater could confirm this interpretation. - Four of the produced gas samples (J. B. Barr 28 #2, Wanamaker #1, Ford 1, and Jones 1-D) are identical in terms of carbon isotope compositions. - The other five produced gas samples are readily discriminated from one another on various gas isotope cross plots. - The produced gas from the Wanamaker #1 well contains 2.75% hydrogen.
 The hydrogen in the Wannamaker #1 may be a product of hydrolysis reactions associated with corrosion in the in the well casing. - Groundwater and stray gas collected from the Hanson Relief water well (SN 169060) are produced from the Eocene Wilcox Formation.
-Wilcox strata are thermally immature (VR_o ~ 0.25 to 0.3%) in the study area, yet the stray gas collected from this well is overmature (VR_e ~ 2.5%).
+Wilcox strata are thermally immature (VR ${\rm o}$ ~ 0.25 to 0.3%) in the study area, yet the stray gas collected from this well is overmature (VR ${\rm e}$ ~ 2.5%).
 The Hanson Relief well gas contains a microbial methane component mixed with predominately thermogenic hydrocarbon components, and has been altered by biodegradation which resulted in loss of propane in the sample.
 These secondary mixing and alteration effects obscure a precise correlation of the Hanson Relief well gas to the other production gases collected in the study area, but the Hanson gas appears most closely related to the overmature gas produced from the Sampson Est 33 #1 well.